|Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

 The English Literature A-Level allows you to develop your reading and writing skills in a logical way, this course is for students who are passionate about reading with a desire to study Literature at an advanced level.
 It’s ideal for those who want to develop their analytical reading and academic writing skills.

-You will need five GCSEs at grades 5-9, including a grade 6 in English Language or English Literature
+You will need five GCSEs at grades 5-9, including English.

 |Study level||Cost||Additional fees|